-Even the most unlikely and morally righteous citizens could fall victim to the pitfall of the tasty morsel.
+Even the most unlikely and morally righteous citizens could fall victim to the pitfall of the tasty morsel according to John Harvey.

 “Our most profound disgust is justly excited when we hear of laxity of morals in a clergyman.
-But when we consider how these ministers are fed, we cannot suppress a momentary disposition to excuse, in some degree, their fault,” Kellogg said.
+But when we consider how these ministers are fed, we cannot suppress a momentary disposition to excuse, in some degree, their fault.”

 “When the minister goes out to tea, he is served with the richest cake, the choicest jellies, the most pungent sauces, and the finest bread-stuffs.

 “Little does the indulgent hostess dream that she is ministering to the inflammation of passions which may imperil the virtue of her daughter, or even her own.”

 Good Lord!
 Kellogg was a genius.
 If we just banned cake shops, there’d be far fewer randy clergymen.

 The invention of cornflakes

 In pursuit of bland and tasteless titbits to uninspire the appetite, Kellogg and brother Will invented cornflakes.

 However, very few people found the baked and flaked corn dough palatable.
 Will suggested a heresy.
 Let’s add sugar.